Extended-Thunder/send-later/TRANSLATING.md

 ### Substitution variables in strings

-Whenever you see "$1" or "$2" or "$N" (where "N" is actually a number), that indicates a slot where a value is inserted dynamically by the add-on. _You must preserve these sequences in your translated strings_ -- Even if you need to switch their order.
+Whenever you see "$1" or "$2" or "$N" (where "N" is a number), that indicates a slot where a value is inserted dynamically by the add-on. _You must preserve these sequences in your translated strings_ -- Even if you need to switch their order.
 It is okay to write strings with "$2" before "$1" if for example an adjective and noun need to change order.
-I don't think there is anywhere in the code that requires this, but it's worth pointing out as an implementation detail nnonetheless.
+I don't think there is anywhere in the code that requires this, but it's worth pointing out as an implementation detail nonetheless.

 ### "accesskey" strings